top of page

 The images below are from the Palace Museum (for educational purposes only) and the New York Asian Art Center, offering a glimpse into this remarkable era.

 The use of red painted gold to decorate porcelain was quite popular during the Kangxi period of the Qing Dynasty.
-The decoration on this object is elaborate and delicate, especially the dragon's expression is vividly portrayed.
+The decoration on this object is elaborate and delicate.
+The dragon's expression is portrayed vividly.

-The whole body is made of white glaze, and the lotus pond pattern of mandarin ducks is painted in red, yellow, green, blue, purple, and gold.
-Lotus is often used as decoration for Ming and Qing porcelain.
-This vase is beautiful in shape and rich in color, especially the use of gold, which makes it look magnificent.
+The whole body is made of white glaze.
+The lotus pond pattern with mandarin ducks is painted in vibrant red, yellow, green, blue, purple, and gold.
+This vase is stunning—not only in shape but also in its rich colors, especially the gold embellishments.

 The vase has an open mouth, short neck, straight belly, and ring foot.
-The Chinese character "Shou" is written in blue and white all over the vase, with a total of 10,000 "Shou" characters, which means "longevity".
-This vase was a gift from the Imperial Kiln Factory on the birthday of Emperor Kangxi.
+The Chinese character "Shou," meaning "longevity," is inscribed in blue and white all over the vase.
+It features a total of 10,000 "Shou" characters.
+This design is exquisite as it showcases the artistry of the Qing dynasty (The porcelain vase is now in the collection of the Palace Museum).

-Discover more of our Qing porcelain collection in person or online at New York Asian Art Center.欢迎亲临纽约亚洲文化艺术中心或浏览我们的网站,深入探索清代瓷器之美。
+Discover more of our Qing porcelain collection in person or online at New York Asian Art Center.
+Welcome to visit the New York Asian Art Center or browse our website to delve into the beauty of Qing dynasty porcelain.

 Comments